Keyboard shortcuts

 • PUBLIC_ENVIRONMENT: Accepts the name of the environment, e.g. production or test

-• PUBLIC_BACKEND_URL: Overwrites the URL of the backend that your application queries
+• PUBLIC_SPOT_URL: Overwrites the URL of the Spot backend that your application queries

-For example you could handle the PUBLIC_ENVIRONMENT variable as follows:
+For example you could handle the these variable as follows:

 <script lang="ts">